 Making Soap with Vegetable or Fruit Purees

 Why?
-If you’re like may soapers, “because you can,” might be your honest answer.
+If you’re like many soapers, “because you can,” might be your honest answer.
 Then you realize that these can have wonderful effects such as boosting bubbles, color and design, silky lather, astringent effects, silky glide, and more.

 When?
 Add these to the oils before you add the lye water.
 This helps ensure that the organic material is evenly dispersed throughout the batch and helps avoid scorching the material with the lye water.

 How much to add: I’ve had great luck with 100g puree to 1000g of my base oils.
-Looking back on my notes from previous batches, I have had success with this general ratio with bananas, carrots, and cucumber.
+Looking back on my notes from previous batches, I have had success with this general ratio of bananas, carrots, and cucumber.
 Here’s exactly what I do:

 - Measure oils.